utkar-sshTiwari/.config/README.md

 > Install Hack Nerd Fonts

 > [!Note]
-> These dotfiles are more sited towards **aesthetics**, and may not be optimal for performance (and minimalism) in certain cases
+> The keybindings can be found in /hypr/hyprland.conf